 When we bought our house I was happy that we would have a mudroom with a bench for the kid’s school bags and coats.
+But I knew there would be a need for a mudroom makeover.

 You come into our mudroom from our garage, and this is the dumping place for the kids when they get home from school.